applico/kevin-beacon/README.md

 https://itunes.apple.com/us/app/ibeacon-locate/id738709014

-You can then disable advertising using the following command, and see them stop:
+You can then disable advertising using the following command, and see the device stop emitting:

 ```
 $ sudo hciconfig hci0 noleadv